calagopus/website/web/docs/panel/features/server/backups.md

 ## System Backups

 When the panel has taken automatic backups of this server through a [system backup policy](../admin/system-backup-policies.md), a sub-navigation appears with a **System Backups** tab at `/backups/system`: "Backups taken automatically by the panel.
 They cannot be modified or deleted."
 The rows are read-only in the sense that you cannot rename, lock or delete them - but they are still fully usable backups: browsing, downloading, restoring, exporting to files and viewing metadata all work exactly as they do on your own backups, with the same permissions.
+The table carries **Kind** and **Source** columns, because a policy can back up either the server files or one of the server's database instances.

 ![System backups tab](./images/backups/system-backups.webp)